Dropshipping - What Is It and How Does It Work?

 How does dropshipping work?

 First, the customer places their order and makes their payment on the retailer’s ecommerce website.
-The retailer then purchases from the dropshipping supplier the goods the customer ordered.
+The retailer then purchases the goods the customer ordered from the dropshipping supplier.
 The dropshipping supplier ships the goods directly to the customer after receiving the original order.
-The customer's buying experience is the same as with any other e-commerce transaction even though the merchant never handles the products.
+The customer's buying experience is the same as with any other e-commerce transaction, even though the merchant never handles the products.

 So, the retailer markets, sells, and provides customer service for the dropshipper’s products, but otherwise remains a middleman.
 They do, however, control the selling price of the goods, as well as the final margins.